papertrail/remote_syslog/README.md

     $ remote_syslog -D -d a.server.com -f local0 -P /tmp /var/log/mysqld.log

+### Windows

+To run in Windows, start in a DOS Prompt or batch file and do not daemonize:

+    C:\> remote_syslog -D

 ## Auto-starting at boot

 The gem includes sample [init files] such as [remote_syslog.init.d]. remote_syslog will